TixieSalander/tixie.name/README.md

 ### Run local API

 1. Uncomment `local_backend: true` in admin/config.yml (remember to not commit this change)
-2. While running [developement hugo server](#launch-dev-server) launch this command in another terminal: `npx netlify-cms-proxy-server`
+2. While running [development hugo server](#launch-dev-server) launch this command in another terminal: `npx decap-server`

 ### Admin your website in local